oopfff/clementyne/README.md

 # Clementyne 🍊

-This is a "pentesting" (hacking lol) tool for Scratch (scratch.mit.edu).
+This is a "pentesting" (hacking lol) extension for Scratch (scratch.mit.edu).
 It displays HTML into the side of a Scratch project page, and injects a JavaScript file (script.js) into the page.

 All open source, no ads, tracking, or spying.